A Large Range of Accommodation Styles

 Magoemon, Shirakawa-go, Japan

-This Gassho Zukuri style accommodation in Shirakawa-go has six guest rooms accommodating up to 12 guests.
-There is a Japanese-style open hearth, and from Magoemon guests can even see an old fashioned wooden suspension bridge over the famous Shirokawa river.
+This Gassho Zukuri farmhouse minshuku in Shirakawa-go has six guest rooms accommodating up to 12 guests.
+There is a Japanese-style open hearth, and from Magoemon guests can even see an old fashioned wooden suspension bridge over the famous Shirokawa River.
 Magoemon serves fresh, seasonal vegetables throughout the year,…read more

 A great way to experience traditional Japanese culture is by staying at a shukubo, a Buddhist Temple lodging.
 While the style of accommodation can sometimes be very basic the cuisine is often very good.
 The temple monks serve vegetarian meals known as shojin ryori, and at most temples guests are welcome to attend the early morning prayer ceremonies.

 This temple on Mt Koya has a great location at the beginning of the tomb-lined pathway to Okunoin, making it convenient for your late-night stroll to the mausoleum.
 Originating as a thatched hut built by Kukai more than 1,150 years ago and once the second-largest temple in Koyasan after Kongobuji, today it boasts attractive 150-year-old buildings, including a large wooden structure with rooms overlooking a small garden and pond,…read more

 This Buddhist temple was first established about 1400 years ago.
 It is located on the east side of Mt Ikoma, between Osaka and Nara.
 There is a morning prayer that starts around 6:00 am.
 As guests of Gyokuzo-in you are invited to attend the prayer services.
 The prayer service is about 40 minutes long.
 There are 50 rooms at Gyokuzo-in.
 Only one of them has a private bath and toilet,…read more